Bejeweled (series): Influence

-Bejeweled was influenced by the game Shariki, written in 1988 by Russian developer Eugene Alemzhin, which had nearly identical gameplay.
+Bejeweled was directly influenced by a web-based game called "Colors Game" (1999), with possible indirect inspiration from games such as Shariki, Tetris Attack, and Columns, although the extent of their impact on Bejeweled's design remains a subject of speculation.

 The popularity of Bejeweled has spawned several clones.
 Collectively known as match three games, these games revolve around the mechanics of creating three-in-a-row combinations of identical pieces.

 Legacy

 After the release of Bejeweled, the game has been ported to many platforms, including cellphones, smartphones, game consoles, plug and plays, in-flight entertainment displays, and more.
-The series would be subject to several non-video game products including casino machines, three board games from Hasbro, a web series based on the characters Snackers and Anchovy from Bejeweled Blitz and more.
+The series would be subject to several non-video game products including casino machines, three board games from Hasbro, a web series based on the characters Snackers and Anchovy from Bejeweled Blitz, and more.

 On September 25, 2008, Bejeweled was officially released as a free addon for the fantasy MMORPG World of Warcraft, alongside Peggle.
 In addendum to the standard 'Classic' (Normal) and 'Timed' modes, the addon has an exclusive 'Flight' mode, wherein the game begins when the player takes a flight from one in-game location to another, with the goal to score as high as possible before they reach their destination.
 The WoW addon adds achievements to the game, as well as a levelling system.

 In 2014, Bejeweled and Candy Crush Saga (along with many other similar match three games) were proved to be NP-hard.

 Bejeweled is often considered an important part of the match-3 genre.
 The series had won multiple awards.
 By 2013, PopCap estimates that over 10 billion hours of the game had been played on over 500 million downloaded copies.
 In 2020, Bejeweled was inducted into the World Video Game Hall of Fame.